mlazarev/CloudFlare-PurgeCache/README.md

 ### Getting Your CloudFlare Credentials

-- **Zone ID**: Found in your CloudFlare dashboard under the "API" section
+- **Zone ID**: Found in your CloudFlare dashboard under the "API" section (this is the only credential you need besides the API token)
-- **Account ID**: Found in your CloudFlare dashboard URL or account settings

 ### Creating an API Token